 - lead self and others to make positive contributions to improve the lives of others, and

 - handle complexity and ambiguity in the world with confidence.

-Westwood designs its 4-year student leadership development programmes based on 3 main beliefs:
+Westwood designs its 4-year student leadership development programmes based on 3

 - Every student has the potential to grow as a leader